 "The Barragán-Sandback pairing gives us a unique and very refined example of that respectful dialogue in absentia: on the one hand, both practitioners are now no longer with us; on the other, their ideas and creativity are still very much present, vital, and forceful.
 They have a clear-cut place in our mental archive and evoke very particular iconographies," writes the art historian Federica Zanco.

-The Properties of Light is published by Hatje Cantz and available as a hardback for €40.
+The Properties of Light co-published by Proyectos Monclova and Hatje Cantz, and available as a hardback for €40.